dhaasler/madcubapy/docs/source/coordinates/transforms.rst

 =============================================

-The :func:`~madcubapy.coordinates.transform_coords_fitsmap` function lets the user transform one or several points FITS or image coordinates from one map to another.
+The :func:`~madcubapy.coordinates.transform_coords_fitsmap` function lets the user transform one or several points coordinates from one map to another.
 This function uses the WCS data stored in the FITS file.

 .. code-block:: python